 LM: When you receive a commission, what are the principal steps in taking a design from concept to reality, and how much of the design is influenced by the customer?

 M&W: We approach each project with no preconceptions – we don’t have a “house style”, but we do have a process.
 This involves mapping out initial concept mood boards to help understand the client’s aspirations and lifestyle.
 Then we produce detailed designs and visualisations so we can discuss how the design is processing with the client.
 We then develop the design further and select the furnishing and fixtures, seeing the project right through to completion.
-The client is involved every step of the way – we value their input, experience and aspirations as it is ultimately their own special place we are creating.
+The client is involved in every step – we value their input, experience and aspirations as it is ultimately their own special place we are creating.

 M&W: All of our projects are challenging and exciting in different ways.
-Our approach is not to play it safe but keeping on trying new ideas.
+Our approach is not to play it safe but keep on trying new ideas.
 However, we have a particularly remarkable project in the Middle East which is rumoured to be the largest private residence in the region!

 LM: Whether you are designing a mansion or high-end hotel, what are the most important architectural considerations?